ManjunathPrabhakar/docker-notes/README.md

   > # DONT FORGET TO COMMIT
 * Now create another connection in SQL Developer with
   >> username: OT, password: Orcl1234, host: localhost, port: 1521. servicename: FREEPDB1
-* Download the same Table and Data : https://www.oracletutorial.com/getting-started/oracle-sample-database/
+* Download the same Table and Data : [Order Transactions Zip](https://oracletutorial.com/wp-content/uploads/2019/01/oracle-sample-database.zip)
 * And Run the sql files.
 * # DONT FORGET TO COMMIT

+### HR USER CREATION [HUMAN RESOURCES]
 * Similarly, we can create HR
 * Login to "sys as SYSDBA"
 * Switch to Pluggable DB from SYSDBA: